thetanz/smp-docs/docs/References/SubscriptionMgt.md

 TBD
 ```
 ### GetQuantity (Method)
 Returns the current quantity of the specified product.
-Default return value is `1` if the quantity could not found.
+Default return value is `1` if the quantity could not be found.
 #### GetQuantity(Text,Text[100])
 <a href="../References/Changelog.md#1110-2020-05-13" style="border-bottom-width:0px;background:transparent;padding:0px;">![](https://img.shields.io/badge/version-v1.1.1.0-blue)</a>
 ```sql